-If you and the SBTA disagree over the withdrawal or modification of a set-aside, the SBTA must notify the Associate Administrator for Office of Small Business Utilization at the same time the matter is referred to the SBA PCR.
+If the contracting officer and the SBTA disagree over the withdrawal or modification of a set-aside, the SBTA must notify the AAOSBU at the same time the matter is referred to the SBA PCR.

 519.870 Direct 8(a) contracting.